bridge-core/bridge-core.github.io/content/docs/extension-docs/compiler-plugins.md

 	return {
 		transform(filePath, fileContent) {
-			// This would add " test" to the end of every block file. if (filePath.startsWith(blockPath)) return `${fileContent} test`
+			// This would add "test" to the end of every block file. if (filePath.startsWith(blockPath)) return `${fileContent}test`
 			else return
 		},
 	}
 }
 ```

-This function recieves context parameters to be used in the plugin.
+This function receives context parameters to be used in the plugin.
 These are:

 -   `fileSystem: FileSystem`
     Returns the [FileSystem](https://github.com/bridge-core/editor/blob/main/src/components/FileSystem/FileSystem.ts) instance.